Scene 1: Zinnia

 No9: Hmmm.
 Are names given out that easily?

-Zinnia: Well, nicknames aren’t a problem, but your formal name… You’d generally need the approval from the Human Forces command.
+Zinnia: Well, nicknames aren’t a problem, but your formal name… You’d generally need the approval from the Army of Humanity command.

 If not, then there’d be a lot of trouble for your manager.